adamjbrowner/CV/README.md

 + **Dedication** - Having previously worked as a musician, I'm acutely aware that it takes a lot of dedication in order to be really good at something.
 This has translated well into preparing for Web Development.
 Jumping into the world of programming wasn't easy, but with dedication I was able to progress fast, and pick up things quickly.

 + **Communication** - After graduating from my Masters I started working for a recruitment agency in Bristol.
-It was part of my job to ring up potential candidates and interview.
+It was part of my job to ring up potential candidates and interview them.
 Not only was I required to be confident and efficient over the phone, but being a good listener was also very important.
 These skills have proved useful in web development especially when coding in a pair.
 It's essential that you not only confidently express your ideas regarding a project, but also listen carefully to others.

 # Projects